AleksisVejs/GlobeChallenger/README.md

   - Flag Description: You have the option to view a description of the flag.
   - There are no consequences for inaccurate drawings. 🎨

+### 🏛️ Capital Game:
+  - Given a country and four capitals, you need to guess which capital is the correct one for the given country.
+  - Accumulate points for each correct guess, but be cautious; incorrect guesses deduct points.
+Avoid reaching below zero points to stay in the game. 🏆

 ## Educational Experience:
 Globe Challenger not only entertains but also enriches your understanding of world geography.
 It serves as an excellent tool for: